 HP, also known as Hewlett-Packard, is an American company founded in 1939.
 As one of the oldest tech companies in the world, HP has produced a wide range of products encompassing everything from calculators and personal digital assistants to scanners, printers, desktop computers, and laptops.
-These days, they make many laptops, including budget-friendly Chromebooks, premium thin and lights, and high-end workstations.
-They have a broad lineup of popular brands like ENVY, Spectre, Pavilion, EliteBook, ZBook, Victus, and OMEN.
-While their premium models offer outstanding user experiences and exceptional build quality, their budget laptops aren't as well-built or as feature-rich as their competitors.
+Its laptop portfolio comprises models at nearly every price range, including budget-friendly Chromebooks, Windows ultraportables, gaming laptops, and high-performance workstations.

 Our mid-range pick is the HP Pavilion Aero 13 (2024).
 This 13-inch ultraportable is configurable with AMD's Zen 4 Ryzen CPUs, which are more than adequate to handle light, general productivity tasks and even some moderately demanding workloads like programming.
 Display options include an FHD+ and a QHD+ IPS panel; both look sharp and get bright enough to combat glare in well-lit settings.
 You get a 1440p webcam with facial recognition support for quick logins, as well as a wide port selection with four USBs and a true HDMI 2.1.
 Its battery life is great at around 10 hours of light use—you can charge the laptop via USB-C, so you won't have to lug a proprietary charger around.

-If you're looking for a workstation laptop for tasks like 3D modeling or simulations, check out the HP ZBook Power G11 A (2024).
+If you're looking for a workstation laptop for intensive tasks like 3D modeling or simulations, check out the HP ZBook Power G11 A (2024).
 A major strength of this laptop is the sheer range of configurable options; you can easily scale the hardware up or down depending on your needs and budget.
-To that end, it's configurable with AMD 8040-series CPUs, and you can get it with just the integrated graphics or paired with an NVIDIA RTX Ada Generation Laptop GPU, up to an RTX 3000.
-Multiple display options are available; most are FHD+ display options (with or without touch input), but there's also a 120Hz QHD+ display option with 100% sRGB coverage if you need something for SDR color-critical work.
-Other nice-to-have features include a full-size keyboard with a numpad and a 1440p IR webcam for quick logins.
+To that end, it's configurable with AMD 8040-series CPUs, and you can get it with just integrated graphics or paired with an NVIDIA RTX Ada Generation Laptop GPU, up to an RTX 3000.
+Multiple display options are available; most are FHD+ display options (with or without touch input).
+However, there's also a 120Hz QHD+ display option with 100% sRGB coverage if you need something for SDR color-critical work.
+Other nice-to-have features include a full-size keyboard with a numpad and a 1440p webcam with Windows Hello facial recognition.

 Plenty of ports are on offer, including two USB-As, two USB-Cs (USB4), an HDMI 2.1, an SD card reader, a 3.5 mm headphone jack, an Ethernet port, and a SIM card reader.
-In addition to support for Wi-Fi 6E, there's also optional cellular connectivity, which is great if you need to take your workstation to remote work locations.
+In addition to support for Wi-Fi 6E, there's optional cellular connectivity, which is great if you need to take your workstation to remote work locations.
 Our major complaint is that the laptop doesn't provide a user experience as premium as other laptops in its price range.
-For example, many display options aren't bright enough for bright environments, the touchpad could be larger, and the speakers sound unnatural.
+For example, many display options aren't bright enough for bright environments, and the touchpad could be larger.
 Finally, while customizability is this laptop's strength, navigating HP's website to find the configuration you want can be difficult.

 This laptop feels well-built and offers a great user experience.
 The keyboard has a good amount of travel and tactility, and the touchpad is large and responsive.
 You get plenty of ports to connect peripherals and external displays, including two USB-As, two USB-Cs (one with Thunderbolt 4 support), and a full HDMI 2.1.
 Its battery life is the main pain point, as it only lasts around six hours of light use.
 The keyboard gets a little toasty when performing demanding tasks, though not to the point of causing discomfort.